 Pro tip: use their knowledge base and communities for great insights.

-A global platform for virtual services, freelancers and creatives, it allows you to create your free personal profile and add your skills.
-A great place to show your brand and portfolio.
+Create your free personal profile and add your skills on Upwork, a global platform for virtual services, freelancers, and creatives.
+A great place to show off your brand and portfolio.

 Business networking platforms

-A social network for local business owners, Alignable is a B2B platform to encourage collaboration and communication amongst small business owners and get referrals.
+A social network for local business owners, Alignable is a B2B platform for collaboration and referrals.

 Pro Tip: You can even get referrals from your LinkedIn connections by connecting your profile.

-Popular as a review site, it’s great for for home cleaners, restaurants, home services, hotels and automotive services.
+Popular as a review site, Yelp biz is great for home cleaners, restaurants, home services, hotels, and automotive services.
 Having your free business page allows you to respond to your reviews and connect with your customers on Yelp.
-At the least, check on Yelp to see if your business already exists on it and claim the listing for absolute control on your brand story.
+At the least, check if your business already exists on Yelp and claim the listing for control on your brand story.